toybreaker/jeancouteau/_articles/from-small-islands-to-nation-building.md

 By the beginning of the 20th century, the few tens of thousands of settlers on American land had become a powerful country, strong enough to expel the European powers from its vicinity.

-After the defeat of Spain (1898), its land empire was quickly becoming a continental and, ﬁfty years later, a global empire.
+After the defeat of Spain (1898), its land empire was quickly becoming a continental and, fifty years later, a global empire.
 The settlers had won.

 In the East, meanwhile, eager to continue exploiting the riches of what was becoming a “colonial” country, the Dutch started training locals to modern methods of management and technology.